Jai Kumar Singh Jaiki

 Jai Kumar Singh is an Indian politician and was Minister of State for Jail and Public Service Management in the Government of Uttar Pradesh.
 He was elected to 17th Vidhan Sabha as Apna Dal (Sonelal) candidate from Jahanabad constituency of Fatehpur district.
 Then he was elected to 18th Vidhan Sabha as Apna Dal (Sonelal) candidate from Bindki constituency of Fatehpur district.

 Political career

+Jaiki was born in a Kurmi family in Jaddupur, Fatehpur.

-Jaiki is member of Apna Dal (Sonelal).
+He is member of Apna Dal (Sonelal).
 He has been a member of the 17th Legislative Assembly of Uttar Pradesh from Jahanabad.

 Now he is member of 18th Legislative Assembly of Uttar Pradesh from Bindki.